wyrmworkspublishing/free5e/en-US/Characters_Codex/A_Appendix/01_Conditions/Conditions.md

 These definitions specify what happens to a creature under a condition.

-### Blinded

-> **Note:**
-> This condition is not the same as being blind, the permanent disability, as most of the disadvantage is due to a sudden change without time to adapt to it.
-> Blind creatures are more accustomed to using their other senses, and blindness has a spectrum of experiences.

-- A blinded creature can’t see and automatically fails any ability check that requires sight.
-- Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.

 ### Bloodied (Variant Rule)

 - A creature is bloodied when reduced to half of its maximum hit points or less.